 - Has the dog had its shots, and if so, which ones and when?

-- Does this dog have a past history of biting people?
+- Does this dog have a history of biting people?

-You should always report dog bites in the City of Stockbridge.
+You should always report dog bites in Stockbridge.
 Here are the two authorities that you should contact:

 - The Henry County Police Department.
 Get yourself to safety and call the police while you are still at the scene.
 The police will prepare an incident report which can be essential to your claim.

-- Animal Controlspan style=”font-weight: 400;”>.
+- Animal Control.
 Animal control reports all animal attacks.
-They may be able to identify the dog and its owner, may help to locate the dog, and will know whether this dog has a history of attacks.
+They may be able to identify the dog and its owner, help locate the dog, and know whether this dog has a history of aggression.

-It’s highly unusual for a dog to be put down after biting one person.
+It’s highly unusual for a dog to get put down after biting one person.
 As long as the dog is not a member of an especially aggressive breed, Georgia law will give the dog “one free bite” without any penalty.
-However, the rules may be different for dogs that have bitten people repeatedly or for dogs from these types of aggressive breeds:
+However, the rules may be different for dogs that have bitten people repeatedly or for dogs whom the state considers “aggressive,” such as:

 - Pit bulls